The EKR-module property of pseudo-Paley graphs of square order: Introduction

 \begin{thm} Peisert-type graphs are weakly Hadamard diagonalizable. \end{thm}

 Recall that the {\em chromatic number} of a graph $X$, denoted $\chi(X)$, is the smallest number of colors needed to color the vertices of $X$ so that no two adjacent vertices share the same color.
-We remark that one can prove the original EKR theorem using the (fractional) chromatic number of Kneser graphs \cite{GR01}*{Theorem 7.8.1}.
-It is known that the chromatic number is lower bounded by the clique number, that is, $\omega(X) \leq \chi(X)$.
-Broere, D\"oman, and Ridley \cite{BDR88} showed that if $d>1$ and $d \mid (q+1)$, then both the chromatic number and the clique number of the generalized Paley graph $GP(q^2,d)$ is $q$.
-The converse of this result was proved by Schneider and Silva \cite{SS15}*{Theorem 4.7}; a stronger converse was proved recently in \cite{Yip4}.
+We remark that one can prove the original EKR theorem using the (fractional) chromatic number of Kneser graphs \cite[Theorem 7.8.1]{GR01}.
+It is known that the chromatic number is bounded below by the clique number, that is, $\omega(X) \leq \chi(X)$.
+Broere, D\"oman, and Ridley \cite{BDR88} showed that if $d>1$ and $d \mid (q+1)$, then both the chromatic number and the clique number of $GP(q^2, d)$ is $q$; the graph $GP(q^2, d)$ is the $d$-Paley graph of order $q^2$, whose precise definition can be found in Section~\ref{subsect:PTgraph} below.
+The converse of this result was proved by Schneider and Silva \cite[Theorem 4.7]{SS15}; a stronger converse was proved recently in \cite{Yip4}.
 The following theorem computes both the chromatic and the clique number of all Peisert-type graphs, hence extending the first result since $GP(q^2, d)$ with $d\mid (q+1)$ is a Peisert-type graph by Lemma~\ref{Ptexample}.

 \begin{thm} Let $X$ be a Peisert-type graph of order $q^2$.
 Then $\omega(X)=\chi(X)=q$.
 In particular, $X$ has the EKR property. \end{thm}